-WIC (Women, Infant, and Children) is a supplement food program that provides healthy food for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five.
+WIC (Women, Infant, and Children) is a supplemental food program that provides healthy food for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five.
 Nutrition is vital to the overall health and growth of children, especially during the first five years of development.
-These children will receive four out of the five food groups that will help them thrive during these crucial years of development.
+These children will receive foods from all five food groups (fruits, vegetables, protein, dairy, and grains) to help them thrive during these crucial years of development.

-WIC food packages includes items such as formula, cheese, milk (available in soy and lactose as well), beans, peanut butter, juice, whole wheat bread, tortillas, eggs, and fresh produce.
+WIC food packages include items such as formula, cheese, milk (available in soy and lactose-free as well), beans, peanut butter, juice, whole wheat bread, whole wheat tortillas, eggs, and fresh produce.
 Packages have an average retail value of $60-135 a month per enrolled participant.
-Participating families save up to an average of $720- 1,000 in grocery cost a year per enrolled individual.
+Participating families save up to an average of $720- 1,000 in grocery cost each year per enrolled individual.

-If you receive Medicaid, Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or you meet the income guidelines below, your child may be eligible for WIC.
-For more information, please contact Lynaida Diaz, WIC Outreach Coordinator, at (302) 292-1305 ext 267 or firstname.lastname@example.org.
+If you receive Medicaid, Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or meet the WIC income guidelines posted below, your child may be eligible for WIC.

 We are proud to partner with the following organizations!